valory-xyz/IEKit/docs/index.md

     2. Create a Ceramic Decentralized Identity (DID) using [Glaze](https://github.com/ceramicstudio/js-glaze).

-    3. Using the DID created in the previous step, create two Ceramic streams.
+    3. Using the DID created in the previous step, create an empty Ceramic stream.
 You can follow [this tutorial](https://developers.ceramic.network/reference/stream-programs/tile-document/).
-One of the streams should be empty and the service will write scores on it.
-The other should contain a mapping from Ethereum addresses to Twitter ids, so the service knows how to assign scores:

-    ```python
-    {
-        "<eth_address_1>": "<twitter_id_1>",
-        "eth_address_2": "twitter_id_2",
-    }
-    ```
+The service will write scores to this stream.

     4. Create an API key for [Infura](https://www.infura.io/) or your preferred provider.